Mass Schedule for Ascension of Jesus

 The Vigil Mass for the Feast of the Ascension is at 6pm Wednesday.
 Eucharistic Exposition and Adoration will follow immediately after Mass at approximately 7pm.
 Stay and pray the first day of the Novena to the Holy Spirit.
 There will also be praise and worship, and time for silent prayer.
 This wonderful Novena is actually the oldest Novena in the Church.
 Though it can be done any time of the year, the traditional time is between Ascension and Pentecost.

 Fr.
 Foster Golf Tournament

 The 24th Annual Fr.
-William A. Foster Memorial Golf Tournament is scheduled for Saturday, July 11, 2020 at Tara Hills Golf Course.
-This tournament is for men and women; individuals and foursomes.
+William A. Foster Memorial Golf Tournament is scheduled for Saturday, May 15, 2021 at Tara Hills Golf Course.
+This tournament is for men and women; individuals or foursomes.

 Please see the attached flyer

 The deadline for reservations is May 1.
 This tournament is a benefit for the St. Gerald Fr.
 Foster Endowment Fund.
 Hope you can join us!

 Memorial Day Mass

 Beginning this year at the Memorial Day Mass, we will be remembering and honoring all the men and women who have died in war in service to our country.
 If you have a photo of a loved one who died in war, please bring it to the sacristy before Memorial day weekend.
 These photos will be put on display in the narthex of the church Memorial day weekend through Monday.
 Also, please call the parish office and give Connie the name and rank (if known) of your deceased loved one.
 These names will be remembered at the Mass.
 FYI: the Memorial Day Rose Garden ceremony honoring other deceased family members will now be held on All Souls Day following the 12:15 Mass.

 Dear Friends in Christ,